 While most herbal healers live around the mountains in San Antonio and Cantabon, you can find faith healers throughout Siquijor.
 The bolo-bolo healers can be found near Tulapos and Bitaug.

-It takes some time and effort to find the authentic mangkukulam healers of Siquijor island but resident locals would happily guide you to one.
-Most local taxi drivers would also be happy to point you to one of these healers on the island.
+It takes some time and effort to find the authentic mangkukulam healers of Siquijor island but resident locals will happily guide you to one.
+Most local taxi drivers are also happy to point you to one of these healers on the island.

 The healing festival of Siquijor